-But when a celebrity dog begins to get a lot of attention, it isn’t always a good thing.
-Too often, people will like the look of a dog and decide they want to add one to their family without researching what that breed is like to live with.
-Many times, they’re entirely unprepared for life with that breed.
+When a celebrity dog or trending dog breed begins to get a lot of attention, it isn’t always a good thing.
+Too often, people might like the look of a dog and decide they want to add one to their family without researching what that breed is like to live with.
+As a result, they may be entirely unprepared for life with that breed.

 Finding the Right Dog For You

 So many challenging relationships between dogs and their owners could be prevented by being honest ahead of time about what you want to do with your dog.
 Select a breed that has a similar temperament and approach to life to you, instead of expecting a Pug to be a Border Collie or a Great Pyrenees to act like a Golden Retriever, for example.

 Be honest about how much time you are willing to devote to regular grooming.
 Even if you intend to take your dog to be professionally groomed, some amount of grooming should be happening on a weekly basis at home.
 For heavy-coated breeds, daily grooming may be required to keep their coat in good condition.

-- What do your finances look like?
 All dogs are expensive when you factor in high-quality food, veterinary care, toys, and training, but some breeds are more expensive because of their size (large dog medication, food, and supplies are always more expensive than the equivalent for small dogs), or because the breed may be predisposed to certain health conditions that are expensive to treat.

 Know the Breed

 Confused about what dog might be the right fit for your home?
 The AKC’s Dog Breed Selector can be a helpful way to learn about different breeds and find options that might be a good fit for your family.
 You can even compare up to five breeds of dogs side-by-side to see how they are different and similar.

 Talk to Experts

-The national breed club will also be able to connect you with a local chapter of the breed club and (when COVID-19 restrictions allow) you can attend a club event to meet local people involved in the breed—and, of course, their dogs!
+The national breed club will also be able to connect you with a local chapter of the breed club.
+You can attend a club event to meet local people involved in the breed—and, of course, their dogs!
 Spending time with breeds you are interested in before bringing one home will help you to be as prepared as possible and give you a more accurate perspective of what life with your new dog will be like.
-This is also a fantastic way to get connected with responsible breeders, and/or breed rescues.
+This is also a fantastic way to get connected with responsible breeders and/or breed rescues.
 And once you decide to look for a puppy of your own, AKC Marketplace can connect you with a responsible breeder.

-Attend/Watch Dog Shows
+Attend and Watch Dog Shows